World Cup Watch: European giants showing flaws before Qatar

 SPAIN

 Spain, the 2010 champion, is one of the few European powers heading to the World Cup on a high after again reaching the Nations League’s final four.
 Luis Enrique’s team rebounded from losing to Switzerland to end a 22-game unbeaten run at home by winning 1-0 at local rival Portugal, potentially one of its main threats in Qatar.
 Spain hadn’t won at Portugal in nearly two decades.
 La Roja was unbeaten in eight games before losing to Switzerland, a run stretching back to last year’s Nations League’s final four.
 Also on a high will be 20-year-old Athletic Bilbao forward Nico Williams, who set up Alvaro Morata’s winner against Portugal to likely secure his spot in the World Cup squad.
 Portugal, meanwhile, will have to live with the disappointment of the last-day elimination at home, and with doubts surrounding Cristiano Ronaldo’s form.
-Ronaldo, who is likely to play in his last World Cup, had a few scoring chances to secure Portugal the draw it needed in the Nations League on Tuesday, but failed to capitalize on them in uncharacteristic misses.
+Ronaldo, who is likely to play in his last World Cup, had some uncharacteristic misses against Spain and isn’t currently in Manchester United’s first-choice team.

 By Tales Azzoni.